IITPP-Roblox/Anchored-Platform-Player-Movement/README.md

-On the client, at least `EnableLocalCharacterUpdates` must be called in the module to move the local player. `EnableDebugView` can be optionally called to add a keybind for the debug view, and `EnableServerReplication` to enable replication (server setup required).
+On the client, at least `EnableLocalCharacterUpdates` must be called in the module to move the local player. `EnableDebugView` can be optionally called to add a keybind for the debug view, and `EnableClientReplication` to enable replication (server setup required).

 ```luau